chainguard-dev/edu/content/chainguard/chainguard-images/using-the-tag-history-api.md

 toc: true
 ---

 Chainguard Images have automated nightly builds, which ensures our images are always fresh including any recent patches and updated software.
-Even though it is important to keep your base images always updated, there will be situations where you'll want to keep using a stale build to make sure nothing will change in your container environment until you feel it's safe to update.
+Even though it is important to keep your base images always updated, there will be situations where you'll want to keep using a older build to make sure nothing will change in your container environment until you feel it's safe to update.

-For cases like this, it is useful to point your Dockerfile to use as base image a specific **image digest**.
+For cases like this, it is useful to point your Dockerfile to use a specific **image digest** as base image.

 An image digest is a unique identifier that is generated for each and every image build.
 Digests always change, even when the contents of the image remain the same.

-If you have a container environment that was working fine but suddenly breaks with a new build, using a previous image build version by declaring an image digest instead of a tag is a way to keep things up and running until you're able to assert that a new version of a container environment works fine with your application.
+If you have a container environment that was working fine but suddenly breaks with a new build, using a previous image build version by declaring an image digest instead of a tag is a way to keep things up and running until you're able to assert that a new version of a container environment works as expected with your application.

 ## Obtaining a Registry Token